Skip to main content

 2. Unfasten ties.
 (Some gown ties can be broken rather than untied.)

-3. Peel gown away from neck and shoulders, touching inside of gown only.
+3. Pull gown away from neck and shoulders, touching inside of gown only.

 5. Fold or roll into a bundle and discard.